 Flags in schools

-In the 19th and early 20th century there was considerable public and government support for flag raising ceremonies in schools.
-Regulations introduced during the Second World War to dictate when and how schools held ceremonies to honour the flag also appeared to have been widely supported.
-But plans a few decades later to reinvigorate these regulations and make daily flag raising in schools compulsory aroused great debate.
+In the late 19th and early 20th centuries there was considerable public and government support for flag-raising ceremonies in schools.
+Regulations introduced during the Second World War to dictate when and how schools held ceremonies to honour the flag also seem to have had wide support.
+But plans a few decades later to reinvigorate these regulations and make daily flag-raising in schools compulsory aroused great debate.
 Read more about flags in schools.

 Burning the flag